jemc/slides-pony/source.md

 Blocking is an anti-pattern

 %% As I mentioned in the last slide, blocking in Pony is an anti-pattern.
-In fact, it's not even possible unless you're using the *FFI* to call some native function that might block.
+In fact, it's not even possible unless you're using *FFI* to call some native function that might block.

 %% Some other actor-oriented languages include a *blocking receive* feature - that is, they have a way to *wait* for a specific response from another actor (or perhaps, a timeout event if this response doesn't come within some expected period of time) - Pony doesn't have this, but it's often requested by users coming from other languages - so what gives?